 Writing Engaging Landing Pages

 There is little point in having wonderful prose if at the end of the day no one buys.
 This is true of having a beautifully designed website as well.
-Although a well design website can certainly help with conversions it’s also true that an amateur looking site can work equally well.
+Although a good design website can certainly help with conversions it’s also true that an amateur-looking site can work equally well.

 To get a better understanding of how to write copy that converts, I cannot recommend “The Art of the Click” by Glenn Fisher enough, check out my review of this book here.